blackberry/BlackBerry-Communication-Services-Examples/README.md

 ![BlackBerry Spark Communications Platform](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/resources/images/bnr-bbm-enterprise-sdk-title.png)

-# BlackBerry Spark Communications Services
+# BlackBerry Spark Communications Platform
 Spark is an IP-based cloud communications platform that lets you easily create powerful new experiences between your users, machines, and IoT devices.
 Its enterprise-grade communication and data sharing functionality can be integrated directly into your Android, iOS and web apps.
-With end-to-end encryption, digitally signed messages, and guaranteed data delivery, Spark Communications Services is a secure CPaaS (communications platform as a service) solution that can enable you to build powerful connections around the world, while keeping everything safe and secure in a “private garden” communication system.
+With end-to-end encryption, digitally signed messages, and guaranteed data delivery, Spark is a secure CPaaS (communications platform as a service) solution that can enable you to build powerful connections around the world, while keeping everything safe and secure in a “private garden” communication system.

-# Spark Communications Services Examples for iOS
+# Spark Examples for iOS

 This repository contains code for iOS example applications that you can use to help build your messaging solution with Spark.